ayahea/hadith-networks/README.md

 # hadith-networks
- Digital humanities project using network visualizations to explore hadiths and their narrators.
+ This is an early version of the interactive graph for the Muhaddithat Networks digital humanities project.
+[It is based off of this GitHub repo](https://github.com/ting830812/spacy-test).

  ## View online:
  The user-interactive graph can be seen at https://ayahea.github.io/hadith-networks/.
+Note that this is an early version.

  ## Run locally: